guereslib/ten-reproducible-research-things/content/00-intro.md

  - Do you know where your data is stored?
  - Could you keep working effectively for 1 month?
 1 year?

-&nbsp;{% include icon.html icon='laptop' %}&nbsp;You lose your laptop bag {% include icon.html icon='laptop' %} containing your all your external hard drives. {% include icon.html icon='laptop' %}
+&nbsp;{% include icon.html icon='laptop' %}&nbsp; You lose your laptop bag {% include icon.html icon='laptop' %} containing your all your external hard drives. {% include icon.html icon='laptop' %}
  - Could you continue your work?
  - Is your data backed up?
 Encrypted?